KhalilFadiga1/alx-system_engineering-devops/0x00-shell_basics/README.md

-list of my current directory
+changing to user home directory